-The Rapid-I team keeps on mining and we excavated two great books for our users.
-The first one, Data Mining for the Masses by Matthew North, is a very practical book for beginners and intermediate data miners, whereas The Elements of Statistical Learning by Trevor Hastie, Robert Tibshirani and Jerome Friedman provides a deep insight into the mathematical models driving the heart of every data analysis.
+The RapidMiner team keeps on mining and we excavated two great books for our users.
+The first one, Data Mining for the Masses by Matthew North, is a very practical book for beginners and intermediate data miners (and is available for free here), whereas The Elements of Statistical Learning by Trevor Hastie, Robert Tibshirani and Jerome Friedman provides a deep insight into the mathematical models driving the heart of every data analysis.
 It is not really hot off the press, but has not lost its glamour since the release of the first edition a couple of years ago.

 The book is targeted at readers with a statistical, mathematical or informatics background who want to understand not only how to use an operator in RapidMiner, but also why it works.
 The reader should not be afraid of mathematical formulas, but he will be rewarded by a decent understanding of many methods implemented in RapidMiner and of the connections and inter-relationships between different learning algorithms: what do decision trees and rule learning algorithms have in common?
 Should you try an SVM if k-NN fails on your data?

 The Elements of Statistical Learning can be considered a standard book used in many data mining lectures around the world, which may be attributed to the fact that it does not just contain all the detailed information, but also presents them with relatively simple explanations – keeping in mind of course, that understanding complex topics will always require a whole lot of effort.
 The book is downloadable from the author’s website.